 Deep bed filtration has traditionally been used as a pretreatment in seawater desalination.
 The performance of contact flocculationâfiltration (CFF) as pretreatment of seawater reverse osmosis (SWRO) was evaluated in terms of pressure drop through the filter and removal of organics and turbidity.
 The average turbidity, total suspended solids, and dissolved organic carbon (DOC) of raw seawater were 0.92 NTU, 3.6, and 1.12mg/L, respectively.
 The performances of CFF were experimentally evaluated with different flocculant doses (0.5â3.0mg Fe3+/L) and rapid mixing times (1.7â14.4 s).
 Here rapid mixing was performed in a spiral flocculation unit which consisted of a PVC tube of length 0.5m and internal diameters of 0.16 and 0.40 cm.
 The experimental results show that the filtration rate of 10.0m/h led to an extensive increase in both head loss (pressure drop) and turbidity as compared to those at filtration rates of 5.0 and 7.5 m/h.
 The head loss also significantly decreased when the flocculant dose was reduced from 3 to 0.5mg Fe3+/L. However, the organic matter (26% of DOC) removal was lower at a lower dose of ferric chloride (1.0 mg/L as Fe3+).
 The removal efficiency of DOC at low concentration of ferric was improved considerably through the improvement of rapid mixing.
 The application of CFF process also led to a significant decrease in ultrafiltermodified fouling index (UF-MFI).

-Jeong, S, Choi, Y, Nguyen, V, Vigneswaran, S & Hwang, TM 2012, 'Submerged membrane hybrid systems as pretreatment in seawater reverse osmosis (SWRO): Optimisation and fouling mechanism determination', Journal Of Membrane Science, vol. 411-412, pp. 173-181.View/Download from: UTS OPUS or Publisher's site
+Jeong, S, Choi, Y, Nguyen, V, Vigneswaran, S & Hwang, TM 2012, 'Submerged membrane hybrid systems as pretreatment in seawater reverse osmosis (SWRO): Optimisation and fouling mechanism determination', Journal Of Membrane Science, vol. 411-412, pp. 173-181.View/Download from: Publisher's site

 Three different submerged membrane hybrid systems (SMHSs) namely submerged membrane coagulation hybrid system (SMCHS), submerged membrane adsorption hybrid system (SMAHS), and submerged membrane coagulationâadsorption hybrid system (SMCAHS) were studied as pretreatment systems to seawater reverse osmosis (SWRO).
 The performances of these SMHSs were compared with that of submerged membrane system (without any coagulation or adsorption) in terms of trans-membrane pressure (TMP) development, critical flux, ultrafilter modified fouling index (UF-MFI), dissolved organic carbon (DOC) removal efficiency, and the removal of detailed organic fractions.
 The experimental results show that pretreatment by SMCAHS led to the best results in terms of organic removal and critical flux.
 With the low doses of ferric chloride (FeCl3) and powder activated carbon (PAC) of 0.5 mg of Fe3+/L and 0.5 g of PAC/L, respectively, this hybrid system could remove 72% of DOC and reduce the UF-MFI nearly five times.
 The initial DOC and UF-MFI of seawater used in this study were 2.53 mg/L and 14,165 s/L2, respectively.
 The application of three different membrane fouling models namely pore blockage, pore constriction, and cake formation models showed that cake formation was the predominant fouling mechanisms causing fouling in SMHSs.

-Jeong, S, Kim, L, Kim, S, Nguyen, V, Vigneswaran, S & Kim, IS 2012, 'Biofouling Potential Reductions Using A Membrane Hybrid System As A Pre-treatment To Seawater Reverse Osmosis', Applied Biochemistry and Biotechnology, vol. 167, no. 6, pp. 1716-1727.View/Download from: UTS OPUS or Publisher's site
+Jeong, S, Kim, L, Kim, S, Nguyen, V, Vigneswaran, S & Kim, IS 2012, 'Biofouling Potential Reductions Using A Membrane Hybrid System As A Pre-treatment To Seawater Reverse Osmosis', Applied Biochemistry and Biotechnology, vol. 167, no. 6, pp. 1716-1727.View/Download from: Publisher's site

 Biofouling on reverse osmosis (RO) membranes is the most serious problem which affects desalination process efficiency and increases operation cost.
 The biofouling cannot be effectively removed by the conventional pre-treatment traditionally used in desa